swincas/cookies-n-code/code-review/2019_05_10/README.rst

 *******************
 A decorator factory is a function that takes input arguments, saves them locally and returns a decorator definition.
 In essence, it is a special type of **function factory**, which I will explain later.
-In the case of the ``wraps()`` and ``docstring_substitute()`` decorator factories, one first provides it with the information on what is being wrapped or what should be substituted.
+In the case of the ``wraps()`` and ``docstring_substitute()`` decorator factories, one first provides it with the information on what is being wrapped or what should be substituted, respectively.
-It then returns an attribute decorator that will use the provided input when the decorator is used on a definition.
+It then returns an utility decorator that will use the provided input when the decorator is used on a definition.

-For attribute decorators, it is quite common that they are provided by decorator factories.
+For utility decorators, it is quite common that they are provided by decorator factories.
 However, one can also perfectly make a wrapper decorator factory.
 For example, let's say that we want to use ``add_one``, but instead of applying it as many times as needed, we want a decorator that simply adds whatever number we want to the output.
 This can be done with a decorator factory: